dronzal/ASAP/README.md

 Luckily, Google Mediapipe was discovered.
 It is a relative lightweight Machine Learning solution that recognizes hands (amongst others) and is available as Python library https://google.github.io/mediapipe/solutions/hands#python-solution-api.
-Having the possible to translate hands and fingers into coordinates, the next step was to search for gesture detection solutions on Github.
+Having the possibility to translate hands and fingers into coordinates, the next step was to search for gesture detection solutions on Github.
 The above linked framework by Kazuhito00 provided a well documented approach using the coordinates as input and two Neural Networks, one for gesture detection and one for (index) finger movement detection.
 In the original solution, the functionality